-There is no magic food which if taken the day or several days before a race will transform the athlete into a world beater.
-So choosing a diet which provides the athlete with the correct balance of nutrients is desirable.
-The food and drink which athletes consume provide the energy for competition and training, aids recovery and ensures that their metabolic progress functions properly.
+There is no magic food which if taken the day or several days before a race will transform the athlete into a world-beater.
+So choosing a diet that provides the athlete with the correct balance of nutrients is desirable.
+The food and drink which athletes consume provide the energy for competition and training, aid recovery, and ensure that their metabolic progress functions correctly.

-Before we consider athletes eating habits lets consider each of the different nutrients in our food:
+Before we consider athletes eating habits, let us consider each of the different nutrients in our food:

-So the athlete is in peak condition training and running well, feeling strong but is also tired because s/he cannot sleep and has muscle cramps, twitches and the trembles.
-This is probably due to the fact that the athlete's running and eating do not balance each other correctly.
+So the athlete is in peak condition training and running well, feeling strong but is also tired because s/he cannot sleep and has muscle cramps, twitches, and trembles.
+This is probably because of the athlete's running, and eating does not balance each other correctly.
 Many athletes and coaches are beginning to realise the need to understand more about nutrition.
-In order to plan a suitable food intake it is necessary to understand a little basic nutrition.
+To plan a suitable food intake, it is necessary to understand a little basic nutrition.

-A text book on diet/nutrition might seem a logical place to start but most athletes and coaches (and many other people) could be a little confused by Glucose (C6H2O6) being degraded to Pyruvic acid (2CH3 COCOOH) combining with 5 Oxygen molecules to form 6CO2 + 4H2O and ENERGY.
-The basic principle for athletes is there - glucose forming energy, but this equation is not really going to help anyone to plan a days food.
+A textbook on diet/nutrition might seem a logical place to start.
+Still, most athletes and coaches (and many other people) could be a little confused by Glucose (C6H2O6) being degraded to Pyruvic acid (2CH3 COCOOH) combining with 5 Oxygen molecules to form 6CO2 + 4H2O and ENERGY.
+The basic principle for athletes is there - glucose forming energy, but this equation is not going to help anyone to plan a day's food.

 Usually referred to in terms of 'calories'.
 Many athletes need to consider their energy intake and make sure that sufficient energy is being consumed to cope with the energy expended in training.
 It is also important to make sure that the calories are coming from the right kind of foods.

-We all tend to eat too much fat, especially the fat from animals.
-There is a general need to cut down by eating less fried foods, chips, crisps, pastry etc., and take the extra calories from starchy foods.
+We all tend to eat too much fat, especially fat from animals.
+There is a general need to cut down by eating less fried foods, chips, crisps, pastry, etc., and take the extra calories from starchy foods.

-This is the term used for the starchy foods.
-Carbohydrates are a very important source of energy for athletes.
-Refined starches are those that have been highly processed such as sweets, cakes, sugar and white flour products.
-The more complex starches such as wholemeal bread and pastas and brown rice are important source of energy as well as other nutrients.
+This is the term used for starchy foods.
+Carbohydrates are a significant source of energy for athletes.
+Refined starches are those that have been highly processed, such as sweets, cakes, sugar, and white flour products.
+The more complex starches such as wholemeal bread, pasta, and brown rice are an essential source of energy as well as other nutrients.

-Found in wholemeal products, fruit, vegetables, nuts, beans, etc. Important for functioning of the gut and bowel.
+Found in wholemeal products, fruit, vegetables, nuts, beans, etc. Necessary for the functioning of the gut and bowel.
 The foods that contain fibre also contain many minerals and vitamins.

-There is no evidence that dietary supplementation with vitamins, minerals or other additives is effective in improving performances in any athletic event, except in the rare case of an individual suffering from specific deficiency.
-There is a great danger that supplements may supplement the natural nutrients that a competitor needs and hence contribute in some nutritional deficiency.
+There is no evidence that dietary supplementation with vitamins, minerals, or other additives is effective in improving performances in any athletic event, except in the rare case of an individual suffering from a specific deficiency.
+There is a great danger that supplements may supplement the natural nutrients that a competitor needs and hence contribute to some nutritional deficiency.

 The same applies to dietary protein intake.
-In spite of the conviction common against athletes engaged in strength events, that a high protein intake is necessary for the athlete in serious training, total energy intake is high and together with this large food intake normally comes a more than adequate supply of all essential components.
+Despite the conviction common against athletes engaged in strength events, that high protein intake is necessary for the athlete in serious training, total energy intake is high and together with this large food intake normally comes a more than adequate supply of all essential components.

 The only dietary constituent which may be of vital importance to the athlete is carbohydrate.
-The high intensity effort performed in training will result in depletion of the muscle glycogen stores.
+The high-intensity effort performed in training will result in depletion of the muscle glycogen stores.
 If these stores are not replenished between training sessions, fatigue will ensure.
-It is therefore essential that dietary carbohydrate intake should be adequate for this purpose.
-If the dietary carbohydrate content is high it should be possible for the muscle glycogen stores to return to normal within 24 hours, also it replenishes to the point of 60% completion after 10 hours and total return after 46 hours.
+Dietary carbohydrate intake must be adequate for this purpose.
+If the dietary carbohydrate content is high, it should be possible for the muscle glycogen stores to return to normal within 24 hours.
+Also, it replenishes to the point of 60% completion after 10 hours and total return after 46 hours.

 Which of these is best?

 This question is not easy to answer.
 Fluid intake is aimed not only at the replacement of water and electrolyte losses, but also at the provision of fuel, normally glucose, for the working muscles.
-It is important therefore, that the athlete starts the race or training well-hydrated.
+It is important, therefore, that the athlete starts the race or training well-hydrated.
 Working out which of the fluids is best is a matter of trial and error.
-It is important therefore for the athlete to avoid alcohol and coffee as these are powerful diuretics and may leave you dehydrated.
-Colder solutions empty from the stomach more rapidly than warm solution.
-Do not worry about chilling your stomach despite the popular theory, stomach cramps are more likely to be the result of an over strong solution sitting in your stomach.
+The athlete needs to avoid alcohol and coffee as these are potent diuretics and may leave you dehydrated.
+Colder solutions empty from the stomach more rapidly than a warm solution.
+Do not worry about chilling your stomach despite the popular theory.
+Stomach cramps are more likely to be the result of an over-strong solution sitting in your stomach.